Esri/arcgis-maps-sdk-flutter-toolkit/example/README.md

 ### Running individual examples

-After following the above required steps, you can also run individual examples if desired from their corresponding `.dart` files, which all contain a `main()` method.
+After following the required steps above, you can also run individual examples if desired from their corresponding `.dart` files, which all contain a `main()` method.